 Additional hardware is not required at the remote site.
-The phones will be connecting directly onto the network and will be communicating directly with the PBX, through the internet, without any intermediaries.
+The phones will connect directly onto the network and will communicate directly with the PBX, through the internet, without any intermediaries.

 This will also allow the phones to auto discover the 3CX PBX, no matter where they are in the world.

 Provisioning a remote STUN extension is a 2 step process.

 In the first step the administrator will need to create the extension in the PBX.

 This is easily done by entering the Make and Model of the phone, the 12 character MAC Address of the phone, and in the extension’s Provisioning tab, define the ports which will be used by the phone in the remote network.

 These ports, are the telephone’s local SIP and RTP ports which the phone will be communicating on.
 If you have more than one device at the remote location, these ports will need to be incremented for each subsequent device at each location.